zachmae/gomokuAI/Readme.md

 This consisit of an implementation of the Minimax algorithm with alpha-beta pruning and a heuristic function in python.

-We followed the piskvork protocol to communicate with the game engine used by the AI .
+We followed the piskvork protocol to communicate with the game engine used by the AI.

+We also won EPITECH PARIS 2023 gomoku tournament in which our AI faced the one made by other students.

 ## Prerequies ##
 *you will have to installed python 3:*